AlexSua/python-cli-generator/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Roadmap

 * [x] Added options to disable/enable class attributes arguments generation.
 * [x] Support for class with non empty constructors.
 * [x] Support for list of classes in json format.
 * [ ] Support for list of classes with non empty constructors.
-* [ ] Support for datetime
+* [ ] Support for datetime.
 * [x] Support for enumeration type.
-It will be interpreted as argparse "choices"
+It will be interpreted as argparse "choices".
 * [x] _default method inside a class will be treated as the method that is going to be executed in the specified subparser.
 * [ ] Generate a log file with last commands executed.
 * [ ] Improve performance with argument prediction.